drhelius/Gearsystem/README.md

 - Multi-Mapper support: SEGA, Codemasters, and ROM only cartridges.
 - External RAM support with save files.
 - Automatic region detection: NTSC-JAP, NTSC-USA, PAL-EUR.
-- SMS2 only 224 mode support.
+- Highly accurate VDP emulation including timing and SMS2 only 224 mode support.
 - Internal database for rom detection.
 - Sound emulation using SDL Audio and [Sms_Snd_Emu library](http://slack.net/%7Eant/libs/audio.html#Sms_Snd_Emu).
 - Integrated disassembler.
 It can dump the full disassembled memory to a text file or access it in real time.